- Accommodation: 3 nights on board a catamaran and 4 nights in a double or twin room in a 3-star Guesthouse in Luka Šipanska on Sipan Island

 Enjoy the run into Suđurađ and take some time to explore the village’s narrow streets and lovely seafront (by now you will know the score: sleepy, quiet, palm trees, gently lapping water, stone-built houses…….it’s a tough way to live!).

-Back in Šipanska Luka, why not take advantage of the guesthouse restaurant with its seafront location and wonderful views of the setting sun?
+Back in Šipanska Luka, why not take advantage of one of the guesthouse restaurants with their seafront locations and wonderful views of the setting sun?
 There are worse ways to end the day!Included Meals: Breakfast

 Free Day or Visit Dubrovnik